ionic-team/ionic-site/docs/v2/2.0.0/api/components/radio/ionRadioGroup/index.md

 Selecting a radio button in the group unselects all others in the group.

 New radios can be registered dynamically.

 See the [Angular 2 Docs](https://angular.io/docs/js/latest/api/forms/) for more info on forms and input.

 <h1 class="class export">ionRadioGroup <span class="type">class</span></h1>
 <p class="module">exported from <a href='undefined'>ionic/ionic</a><br/>
-defined in <a href="https://github.com/driftyco/ionic2/tree/master/ionic/components/radio/radio.ts#L7-L151">ionic/components/radio/radio.ts (line 7)</a>
+defined in <a href="https://github.com/driftyco/ionic2/tree/master/ionic/components/radio/radio.ts#L6-L150">ionic/components/radio/radio.ts (line 6)</a>
 </p>
 <p><p>A radio group is a group of radio components.</p>
 <p>Selecting a radio button in the group unselects all others in the group.</p>
-<p>New radios can be registered dynamically. </p>
+<p>New radios can be registered dynamically.</p>
 <p>See the <a href="https://angular.io/docs/js/latest/api/forms/">Angular 2 Docs</a> for more info on forms and input.</p>
 </p>
 ## Members